New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights - NewsBreak

 - New England's games this season have gone over 40.5 points five of eight times.

-- Carolina has combined with its opponents to score more than 40.5 points in two games this season.
+- Carolina and its opponents have combined to score more than 40.5 points in two games this season.

-- The combined points per game average of the two teams, 46.4, is 5.9 points above Sunday's over/under.
+- Sunday's over/under is 5.9 points lower than the two team's combined 46.4 points per game average.

-- These two squads combine to surrender 40.4 points per game, 0.1 fewer than this contest's over/under.
+- This contest's total is 0.1 points greater than the 40.4 these two squads combine to surrender per game this season.

 - The Patriots and their opponents have scored an average of 45.3 points per game in 2020, 4.8 more than Sunday's total.